C2SP/C2SP/static-ct-api.md

 RFC 6962 specifies no extensions, and current logs produce empty extensions fields.
-This document defines a format for the `CtExtensions` type, and one REQUIRED `SignedCertificateTimestamp` extension for Sunlight logs.
+This document defines a format for the `CtExtensions` type, and one REQUIRED `SignedCertificateTimestamp` extension for Static API logs.

 According to RFC 6962, submitters SHALL encode the `extensions` field of `add-[pre-]chain` responses into serialized `SignedCertificateTimestamp`s and